Entry and coronation of Anne of Denmark: The Coronation

 The Coronation took place on Sunday 17 May 1590 in Holyrood Abbey.
-Fifteen men were knighted before the ceremony including; James Douglas of Drumlanrig, Robert Ker of Cessford, Walter Scott of Buccleuch, Robert Gordon of Lochinvar, John Cockburn of Ormiston, and Duncan Campbell of Glenorchy.
+Fifteen men were knighted before the ceremony including; James Douglas of Drumlanrig, Robert Ker of Cessford, Walter Scott of Buccleuch, Robert Gordon of Lochinvar, John Cockburn of Ormiston, Thomas Kennedy of Culzean, and Duncan Campbell of Glenorchy.
 Robert Bruce was the minister.
-William Douglas, 10th Earl of Angus carried the sword of state into the church, Lord Hamilton the sceptre, and the Duke of Lennox carried the king's crown.
+William Douglas, 10th Earl of Angus carried the sword of state into the church, Lord Hamilton the sceptre, and the Duke of Lennox carried the crown.

 James VI entered the church with five earls walking behind holding the tails of his purple cloak.
 John Maitland, newly made Lord Crichton followed with the queen's crown.
 Anna was next, with the English ambassador Robert Bowes at her right hand, and the Danish admiral Peder Munk at her left.
-Eleanor Musgrave, Bowes's wife, and three Scottish countesses held the queen's train; Annabell Murray, Countess of Mar, Margaret Douglas, Countess of Bothwell and Jean Kennedy, Countess of Orkney.
+Bowes's wife, and three Scottish countesses held the queen's train; Annabell Murray, Countess of Mar, Margaret Douglas, Countess of Bothwell and Jean Kennedy, Countess of Orkney.
 Behind them walked Jean Fleming, Lady Chancellor, Margaret Livingstone, Lady Justice Clerk, and other women.
 The maidens of honour followed, including Cathrina Skinkel and Anna Kaas.
 When the congregation was settled in their places, Psalm 40 and Psalm 48 were sung, and there was a sermon.

+According to a version of David Moysie's Memoir, Patrick Galloway gave the sermon.
+Robert Bruce made a speech declaring that he had heard Anne of Denmark's oath and he asked the people to raise their hands to acknowledge their obedience to her.
+A Danish account mentions that Bruce gave a short speech explaining that the anointing and other rituals were civil matters and not eccelesiatical.